• Skip to primary navigation

 Yarn: Paintbox Yarns Simply Chunky (Bulky Weight #5)

 Ok, so you know how to knit stitch and you know how to purl stitch, but do you know how to slip stitch?
 It’s easy!
 All you have to do is move a loop from your left needle to your right needle.
-It’s a neat little trick that makes blended color changes like this one a snap!
-Who says easy knit hat patterns can’t teach you new tricks?
+It’s a neat little trick that makes blended color changes like this one snap!
+Who says easy-knit hat patterns can’t teach you new tricks?

 Designer: Amanda Hester Smith